aleeyafayyazz/SmartStay_Project1_SAD_20252026/README.md

 <h2>📌 Project Overview</h2>
 <p>
-  The Smart Homestay Rental System is designed to improve the process of booking and managing homestay accommodations.
-The system allows seekers to search and book homestays based on their preferences, while providers can manage listings, pricing, and availability more efficiently.
+The FlexRent Rental System is a web-based platform developed to simplify and improve the process of renting and managing various types of spaces.
+The system is designed to support multiple categories of rentable spaces such as wedding halls, event venues, meeting rooms, studios, sports facilities, homestays, shop lots, and other rental properties.
 </p>

 <h2>✨ Key Features</h2>